-Of course, our National Escorts and local guides will always endeavour to provide the highest level of service and assistance; however, they cannot be expected to cater for customers who are unfit to complete the itinerary.
-If you require any more information about the pace of our tours, please contact our reservations team who will be happy to answer your questions.
+Our National Escort and local guides will always endeavour to provide the highest level of service and assistance; however, they cannot be expected to cater for customers who are unfit to complete the itinerary.

 Country Profile: India

 India evokes images of colourful religious festivals, deserts lined with historic forts, tented camps nestled in sand dunes, delicious food and royal palaces.
 Abundant wildlife such as the Asian Elephant and the Royal Bengal Tiger are found in the numerous national parks and wildlife sanctuaries.
 All of these images of India may be experienced on our tours, but the most lasting memories that you will take away with you is of the happy, smiling people.